platypusllc/firmware/Introduction/_posts/2012-12-20-quickstart.md

     1. You should see the boat on the Earth, represented by a triangle of the color selected above.
     1. Zoom in on the boat triangle, this should be your actual position.

-Now you’re ready to go!
+Now you're ready to go!